Zamiell/isaac-faq/README.md

 foo:bar()
 ```

 A period invokes the function in the "normal" way.
-A colon invokes the function in a special way that is equivalent to passing the module itself as the first argument.
+A colon invokes the function in a special way that is syntactic sugar for passing the module as the first argument.
 For example, the following two function calls are equivalent:

 ```lua
 foo.bar(arg1, arg2)
 foo:bar(foo, arg1, arg)
 ```

+The point of using the colon is that it is a convienence to save you from typing out the longer function call, at the cost of some obfucation for those not familiar with Lua.
+This feature is included in the language since doing this is such a common task.
+(Lua modules are often used to emulate Java-style classes.)

 In general, it is idiomatic in Lua to invoke any function that is part of a module with a colon, and you should follow this convention when writing your own code.
 Additionally, most API class methods should be invoked with a colon.
 However, the `Isaac` class is an exception: